hvu00/steam_scraper/readme.md

 * transform - Transform data into more suitable formats
 * output - Stores data to local csv files

-Configure the data being extracted by updating the _extraction_config settings in extraction.py.
+Configure the data being extracted through the config.json file.

-To do:
-* Move extraction config into a separate json file